 Ease of Use

 We were pleased with the performance of the Graco chair during our testing.
 Although it may lack some fancy features, such as height adjustment and a modern look, we appreciate how uncomplicated the chair is to use.
 The recline position can be adjusted by just pulling a lever on the back of the seat, and the harness is easy to adjust on the fly even with a squirmy baby.
-When baby is ready for a booster seat, the harness converts easily from a 5-point to a 3-point harness for use with older children.
+When a baby is ready for a booster seat, the harness converts easily from a 5-point to a 3-point harness for use with older children.
 The buckle features a one-handed release to make life just a little easier.

 While we have few complaints about the SimpleSwitch, the majority of them stem from the tray.
 It can be a bit tricky to get on and off the chair.
 It was not intuitive the first time we tried to use it, and we had to take a second look at the instructions to figure it out.
 The Graco emblem on the front of the chair is the release button, and it requires a decent amount of pressure to release the latch mechanism, so much so that we recommend using the heel of your hand rather than a thumb.

 It is also important to note that the crotch restraint connects to the tray rather than the seat, which can come in handy when growing with your baby, but it also comes with a slew of negatives.
-The restraint is going prevent you from placing the tray flat on a table unless it has been completely cleared off.
+The restraint is going to prevent you from placing the tray flat on a table unless it has been completely cleared off.
 The incline would be enough to make berries, peas and the like roll off quickly.
-While this is not necessarily a deal breaker, it is something to consider since we know that little ones don't always make it through a full meal before needing to leave their seat.
+While this is not necessarily a deal-breaker, it is something to consider since we know that little ones don't always make it through a full meal before needing to leave their seats.
 Lastly, it is essential to ensure you correctly adjust the straps and keep them snug to your baby since you will lose the additional safety measure a built-in crotch restraint would provide.

 Ease of Cleaning